s4r4h4mdy0x01/shopping_app/README.md

 <div align="start">

 # Shopping App
-It is an application that displays products about the product
+It is an application that displays details related to products and searches for them

 <div align="start">